bramba2000/spin-presentation/slides.md

 - `label` is an identifier that precedes a statement
 - `goto` jump to the label and executes the statement
-- Useful to model _comunication protocols_
+- Useful to model _communication protocols_
 </div>
 <div class="color-red absolute top-10 right-10 ">